Aceinna/python-openimu/README.md

 Normally, python-openimu works as default mode.
 It will establish a websocket server, then exchange messages through the websocket protocol.
 And it should work with [aceinna developers site](https://developers.aceinna.com "Aceinna Developers Site"), it allows user to do data monitor, configuration and firmware management.

 ### Command Line Mode
-You can specify the startup argument `--cli` to switch to Command Line Mode.
+You can specify the startup argument `-m cli` to switch to Command Line Mode.
 Command Line Mode helps you interact with device directly.
 And it also supply command to start a websocket server, so that you can use the full features of Default Mode.

 Command Line Mode supports some commands for using, below is a list of commands description,